ash-dieback-crowdsource/data/README.md

 This repository is designed to hold crowdsourced genomics data for data relating to the UK ash dieback epidemic of 2012.
 It is a generic data structure designed to hold multiple instances of genomics data and links to external sources of data too large to store on GitHub.
 You can clone it and add your own data and push it back to GitHub for inclusion.
 To clone it you'll need to get git setup on your machine and be granted membership of our github organization (ash-dieback-crowdsource).

-If you want to join in just follow these instructions or get in touch through openashdieback@gmail.com
+If you want to join in just follow these instructions or get in touch through oadb@tsl.ac.uk

 How to use this repository
 --------------------------